 Backing out of a contract doesn’t just impact the buyer and seller.
 A seller doesn’t just sign the real estate contract, they also sign a listing agreement with their agent.
 Failure to complete that contract gives the agent grounds to sue the seller should they try to back out of a sale.
 Even if the sale doesn’t take place, the seller still might have to pay the agent the promised commission on the property.

 In the rare occasion that a seller resolves a conflict with the buyer and backs out of a real estate contract without penalty, they’re back to square one.
 They still own the property and can decide what to do with it.
 Whether that’s finding a better offer or staying there for years to come, it’s up to the seller to decide.
+Working with Orchard to sell your home might be a good next step, to ensure you get top-dollar.

 Once they’ve signed a purchase agreement, it’s very difficult for sellers to back out of real estate contracts.
 Sellers almost always incur legal or monetary penalties when they back out of a sale unless they’ve managed to strike a deal with a benevolent buyer.
 This is all the more reason to take your time when fielding offers, and only put pen to paper when you’re positive you’re ready to move on.